-14 circumcision policies of international organizations oppose it for the following combined reasons: violation of physical integrity, risk to physical and mental health, violation of human rights and medical ethical principles, complications, sexual and psychological effects, painful, and no potential health benefits.
+14 circumcision policies of international organizations oppose it for the following combined reasons: violation of physical integrity, risk to physical and mental health, loss of valuable body part, no medical need, violation of human rights and medical ethical principles, complications, adverse sexual and psychological effects, extreme pain, and no potential health benefits.

 2020 Danish Medical Association